 Bishop Jackson resigned as Diocesan Bishop of the ADGL in January 2020.
 The Rt.
 Rev. John Miller and The Rt.
 Rev. Grant LeMarquand served as the temporary bishops for the diocese.
 Both Bishop Miller and Bishop LeMarquand were appointed by ACNA Archbishop Foley Beach to serve the diocese in episcopal ministry, to advise the Standing Committee of the ADGL, and to serve as liaisons with the Province.

-On November 14, 2020, the ADGL held an extraordinary Synod, meeting via Zoom, which nominated two candidates to be considered for selection as the new bishop of the Anglican Diocese of the Great Lakes.
-The College of the Bishops of the ACNA, meeting via Zoom, on January 5-7, 2021, elected The Very Rev. Mark A. Engel as the third bishop of the ADGL.
+On November 14, 2020, the ADGL held an extraordinary Synod, meeting via Zoom, which selected The Very. as the new bishop of the Anglican Diocese of the Great Lakes.
+The College of Bishops of the ACNA, meeting via Zoom, on January 5-7, 2021, elected The Very Rev. Mark A. Engel as the third bishop of the ADGL.
 He was consecrated Bishop at the Old Stone Chapel in Canton, Ohio, on February 13, 2021.